sbcshop/Relay-4-Zero/README.md

   * 'Test.py' is example code for Zero Relay.
 Run test file and controll your devices with ZeroRelay

  ## Pin Description:
+ Relays are connected to the pins of the Rasberry Pi.
+Description of the pins connection is shown below.

-   Relay1 - Pin 31
+   * Relay1 - Pin 31
-   Relay2 - Pin 33
+   * Relay2 - Pin 33
-   Relay3 - Pin 35
+   * Relay3 - Pin 35
-   Relay4 - Pin 37
+   * Relay4 - Pin 37